 What’s a Web kiosk?
-A kiosk is a small standing physical machine that uses to display information and provide different services in the 21st century.
+A kiosk is a small standing physical machine that is used to display information and provide different services in the 21st century.
 The pieces of information displayed on the Kiosk can be from any source but generally, what you see in the malls, Airports, and other places are from different companies.
-The Kiosk machines allow the users to use the company services like ticketing, know about some product details, advertisements, Digital signage, and much more.
+The Kiosk machines allow the users to use the company services like ticketing, knowing about some product details, advertisements, Digital signage, and much more.
 But how do you set up a kiosk at a low cost?
-Although the setting and configuration of Kiosk machines are a bit tricky because of the security and restrictions that you need to apply on Kiosk, however, there are some Open source Linux Kiosk distros and Kiosk browsers that are available online to make the Kiosk setup smother for newbies.
+Although the setting and configuration of Kiosk machines are a bit tricky because of the security and restrictions that you need to apply on the Kiosk, however, there are some open-source Linux Kiosk distros and Kiosk browsers that are available online to make the Kiosk setup smother for newbies.

 You can turn your standard machine or even the tablet into Kiosks using the free Kiosk operating system based on Linux and other open-source tools to make a simple and cost-effective solution for a startup or enterprise.